atomisthq/docs/docs/reference-docs/why-and-what-is-rug.md

 Rug itself can be extended with new types for new languages, frameworks or even systems.

-> NOTE: More complete documentation on how to extend Rug with custom types is coming soon.
+> NOTE: More complete documentation on how to extend, package and distribute Rug with custom types is coming soon.

 ### Some Use Cases for Rug